-Media Psychology is a new and emerging field, so the early entrants have the excitement and burden of defining the path.
+Media Psychology is an emerging field with the excitement and burden of defining the path.

 - Media technologies are everywhere